GroAnita/JS2_CA/src/AI_LOG.md

 * make deeper meaning of concepts I am using and learning
 * and definetly improve my problem solving skills

 So in the end I am using AI as a support to my learning , not to replace my own thoughts and decisions.
+I always make sure to understand ( I have written an entire notebook...) implement it how I want it and to test that it works myself.